 Court freezes woman's defamation suit against Trump

-The decision, by a midlevel state appeals court, holds off further proceedings and evidence-gathering — including sworn pretrial questioning of Trump — in Summer Zervos' defamation case.
-The questioning had been due by Jan.
+The decision, by a midlevel state appeals court, holds off further proceedings in Summer Zervos' suit until the top-level Court of Appeals decides whether to dismiss it or delay it through his presidency.
+Trump had been due to undergo sworn pretrial questioning by Jan.
 31.

-Trump's lawyers at Kasowitz Benson Torres LLP said they were pleased with the ruling, which lets them take the case to the Court of Appeals, the state's highest.
+Trump's lawyers at Kasowitz Benson Torres LLP said they were pleased with the ruling.

 “We believe that the Court of Appeals will agree that the U.S. Constitution bars state court actions while the president is in office,” the firm said in a statement.

+Zervos attorney Beth Wilkinson said she also looked forward to arguing the case at the high court.

+“We remain confident that we will prove her defamation claim in court and that Mr. Trump will face responsibility for his actions,” Wilkinson said in a statement.

 Zervos, a California restaurateur, appeared on "The Apprentice" when Trump hosted the show in 2006.
-She alleges the then-businessman subjected her to unwanted kissing and groping when she sought career advice in 2007.
+She alleges the then-businessman subjected her to unwanted kissing and groping when she sought career advice on two occasions in 2007.

 She says he defamed her by calling her a liar when she came forward publicly during his 2016 presidential campaign.
 Both he and she are Republicans.